Tag Archives: Antoine Fuqua

 Gyllenhaal’s physical transformation is noticeably impressive but it comes second to everything he manages to achieve with his character’s emotional journey.

-As you watch the movie, you may find yourself cursing testosterone for being the cause of at least one of the bad things that happens to Hope.
-However, what seems like an absence of good sense likely also plays a large part.
+As you watch Southpaw, you may find yourself cursing testosterone for being the cause of at least one of the bad things that happens to Hope.
+However, what seems like an absence of good sense is likely also part of the problem.

 Watch Southpaw because you like the filmmaking team and you’re curious about the movie’s exploration of redemption, regret, second chances, starting over and of course, the sport of boxing.